cerndigitalmemory/bagit-create/README.md

 "BagIt Create" is a tool to export digital repository records in packages with a consistent format, according to the [CERN Submission Information Package specification](https://gitlab.cern.ch/digitalmemory/sip-spec).

-Digital Repositories powered by Invenio v1, Invenio v3, Invenio RDM, CERN Open Data and Indico are supported, as well as locally found folders.
+Digital Repositories powered by Invenio v1, Invenio v3, Invenio RDM, CERN Open Data and Indico are supported, as well as GitLab repositories and locally found folders.

 Quick start: